blog-featured-image

 • Whether the money represents income or savings

-• The recipient’s tax status in India
+• The recipient’s tax status and relationship to you in India

 Tax Implications for the Sender (NRI Residing in Germany)

-If you are an NRI living in Germany:
+If you’re an NRI living in Germany:

-• Salary or business income earned in Germany is taxable in Germany, not India
+• Salary or business income earned in Germany is taxable in Germany not India

 Tax Treatment for the Recipient in India